razorpay/blade/packages/blade/src/components/Tabs/_decisions/decisions.md

 </div>
 ```

-We need to achieve the above HTML structure, and to do this with the API that you proposed will get very hacky since now we need to use React.cloneElement and save those JSX nodes in state and render them in appropriate place.
+We need to achieve the above HTML structure, and to do this with the above API it will get very hacky since now we need to use React.cloneElement and save those JSX nodes in state and render them in appropriate place.

 ```html
 <Tabs>